 Social Anxiety Disorder:

 Social Anxiety Disorder impacts over 15 million people in the US each year.
 People usually develop the condition in early teen years, but onset can occur in early childhood.
-Social Anxiety Disorder is defined as an intense fear of being humiliated or embarrassed in the presence of other people.
+It is defined as an intense fear of being humiliated or embarrassed in the presence of other people.
 People often fear being judged socially or in performance situations.
 Performance situations can be formal, such as a speech, or a casual social setting.

 What’s It Like to Live with Social Anxiety Disorder?